Improving patient outcomes using virtual appointments

 The aim of the project was to enable the delivery of video appointments across the Trust in order to improve patient access to services, improve patient experience, improve patient outcomes, improve the efficiency of the clinical service and deliver cost savings.

-This project supports the national NHS Digital First programme which aims to give all patients the right to online video consultations by April 2021.
+This project supports the national NHS Digital First programme which aims to give all patients the right to virtual consultations by April 2021.

 From the outset of the project Visionable and Southern Health have worked collaboratively to create a user-friendly version of the Visionable Virtual Consultation software with a joint goal of delivering a platform that meets patient and clinician requirements and fulfils the project objectives.